vangent/stravacli/README.md

 above for more help on that).
 The instructions below assume you name the file `activities.md`.

 Finally, use `stravacli` to upload.
-You can use `--dryRun` to see what changes it would make without actually making them.
+You can use `--dryrun` to see what changes it would make without actually making them.

 ```bash